allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 It was great!
 Imagine a world without the `v` parameter and a user browsing a map region and the region being edited at the same time.
 That would result in serious glitches.
-Map glitches are the last thing the car driver wants :anguished:.
+Map glitches are the last thing the car driver wants.

 The question was: what caused `v` to increment?
 A couple of requests happened in between the `410` and `200` responses, just while the `v` was being changed.